Skip to main content

 return-await

-Enforce consistent returning of awaited values.
+Enforce consistent awaiting of returned promises.

 🔧